lgleon/DidacCookBook/README.md

 ### Features Left to implement

-- A Menu prepararion is an idea that I have to allow users who are logged in to the application to preapre a whole menu, combinng i.e. starters, main and desserts etc.
+- A Menu preparation is an idea that I have to allow users who are logged in to the application to preapre a whole menu, combinng i.e. starters, main and desserts etc.

 - Unique list of ingredients; The previous feature will be acompained to an implementation for the ingredients, to create a unique list of ingredients with the amounts to prepare the entire menu.